DerGas310/maximkaGPT/README.md

    `pip install torch tokenizers`

 3. If you need, change `dataset.txt`.

-4. Then run `clear.py` to preparr the dataset.
+4. Then run `clear.py` to prepare the dataset.

-5. Train the model to start chatting:
+5. Train the model in `main.py` to start chatting

-   `python main.py`

-6. Now you can chat with the model:
+6. Now you can chat with the model in `chat.py`

-   `python chat.py`

 P.S: it speaks only Russian